 Transparency/Reporting Comments

-Separate website section on CSR?
-N
+Separate website section on CSR? Υ

-Reporting on CSR performances?
-N
+Reporting on CSR performances? Υ

 Are GRI indicators used?
-N
+Y/N However, unlike other companies in the report there are no specific references to which GRI Guidelines are used.

-Special Office for complaints CSR issues Yes, via website and postal address.
+Special Office for complaints CSR issues Υ

-Cooperation with the Research Comments
+Coorperation with the Reseach Comments

-Response to the questionnaire N (not yet?)
+Response to the questionnaire Υ

 Disclosure of production and supply chains Disclosure of production countries?
 N

 Disclosure of production locations?
 N

 Assistance with organising interviews with local N

 management of suppliers?

-Feedback to draft company profile Yes, but no feedback on the field research.
+Feedback to draft company profile Yes, but not on the field research.